Ibrahim-L-Tamim/ECE-9609-Presentation-Docs/The SNORT Intrusion Prevention System.md

 |Smurf Attack            |A type of DoS attack in which a system is flooded by a large number of Internet Control Message Protocol (ICMP) packets, rendering the victim’s network unresponsive.|
 |Ping of Death	|A DoS attack in which an attacker attempts to crash a system by sending malformed or oversized packets, using a ping command.|

-You can access the full table and more inforamtion about these attacks [here](https://www.exabeam.com/ueba/ips-security-how-active-security-saves-time-and-stop-attacks-in-their-tracks/).
+You can access the full table and more information about these attacks [here](https://www.exabeam.com/ueba/ips-security-how-active-security-saves-time-and-stop-attacks-in-their-tracks/).

-## Detailed Examples of SNORT Rules to defend agaisnt DoS Attacks
+## Detailed Examples of SNORT Rules to defend against Denial of Service (DoS) Attacks
 ###  **1.** Land Attacks
 - **What is the attack?** It’s an attack that results in the subject machine requesting to connect to itself continuously.
 This is achieved when the attacker first spoofs then resends a TCP SYN packet to the machine with all sources and destinations set as those of the subject machine.
 - **SNORT Rule for Land Attacks**